ericfennis/ericfennis/README.md

 ### Hi there 👋

+I'm a web software engineer from the Netherlands.
+I’m the creator and maintainer of [Lucide icons](https://github.com/lucide-icons/lucide).
+Currently working for [Nedap Healthcare](https://github.com/nedap), creating software for healthcare in the Netherlands.

+Working on creating high-end user interfaces for the web.
+And find my interest in working on complex applications with large architectures and data flows.
+I like to build this with the latest web technologies like Vue, React, NextJS, Nuxt, Svelte, and Vite.

+Besides my work, I maintain Lucide Icons an open-source icon library.
+I’ve created packages for React, Vue, Svelte, Solid, and more, to create the best developer experience for using icons in applications.
+In the last few years, Lucide has been rapidly growing 🚀.

 <!--
 **ericfennis/ericfennis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.